 3. Compressor not coming on

-As the switches control the on/off function of the AC compressor, a failure in the switch can prevent the AC compressor from functioning at all.
+As the pressure switches control the on/off function of the AC compressor, a switch failure can prevent the AC compressor from functioning at all.
 The compressor is what pumps refrigerant through the entire system.
 If it is not functioning, then the system can not operate, and will be unable to produce cold air.

-Because the AC pressure switches play such a vital role in ensuring the proper operation and service life of the AC system, any problems encountered with them should be addressed immediately to ensure the integrity of the system.
-If you suspect that one of your AC switches is bad or failing, have it diagnosed by a professional technician, such as one from YourMechanic.
+Because the AC pressure switches play such a vital role in ensuring the proper operation and service life of the AC system, any problems with them should be addressed immediately to ensure the integrity of the system.
+If you suspect that one of your AC switches is bad or failing, have it diagnosed by a professional technician from YourMechanic.
 If necessary, they will be able to replace your AC pressure switch so that you can ensure the system remains functioning correctly.